Let's talk about oral sex equality.

 Sex education often skims over the sex organs (and sexual pleasure for that matter) of people with a vagina.
 Instead boys get to ejaculate, while girls get their periods.
 The diagrams shown in most programs focus on the internal female reproductive organs—the uterus—instead of the vulva.
 It’s no wonder then that so few people can identify the clitoris, vagina, or labia.

-“Is my vagina normal?” brings up over 3 million google results.
+“Is my vagina normal?” brings up nearly 86 million Google results.
 So, let’s talk about that.
 First of all, yes, your vagina is probably normal.
 Vulvas come in all kinds of shapes, sizes, and colors and odds are yours is unique and perfectly fine.
 There is a vast difference between the terms “normal” and “healthy” and it is important to make that distinction.
 Given the variations of everyone’s bodies it is hard to have a clear definition for normalcy when it comes to the vulva, vagina, and labia.
 However, knowing whether or not you’re healthy down there is another story.
 There are definitive things to look out for when it comes to a healthy and happy vagina.

 Vaginas smell (and taste) the way they are supposed to because science, of course.
 That smell comes from hormones and protective secretions from the body.
 As long as you’re free of bacterial infection, your vagina smells like a vagina, which is best put as astringent, and a tiny bit acidic given your particular pH level.
 Even if you are self conscious of the smell or taste of your nether region, you should never wash it with a scented soap, or spray anything scented on it.
 That can cause major irritation, which could actually make the problem way worse.
 Instead wash with a scent free soap and warm water, or pick up a pH balancing cleanser from the drug store.